Measuring irreversibility from learned representations of biological patterns: Methods

-Training hyperparameters were selected by hyperparameter tuning \cite{goodfellow2016deep}.
-To determine whether hyperparameters affect estimated irreversibilities, additional models were trained each with one hyperparameter decreased or increased by a factor of two from its default value (Table~\ref{tab:hyperparameters}).
-Such models were trained for higher and lower values of each training hyperparameter on a simulation dataset ($c_1=-0.2$, $c_2=0.5$, timestep $0.1$, and initialization seed $0$) and an experiment dataset (crop $1$ of experiment $i$): estimated irreversibilities vary little with choice of hyperparameters, but are more variable for experiments than for simulations (Fig.~\ref{fig:hyperparameters_vary}).
+Learning rates, window epochs, and stop epochs were selected by hyperparameter tuning~\cite{goodfellow2016deep}.
+To determine whether tuned hyperparameters affect estimated irreversibilities, additional models were trained each with one tuned hyperparameter decreased or increased by a factor of two from its default value (Table~\ref{tab:hyperparameters} in SM).
+Such models were trained for each tuned hyperparameter on a simulation dataset ($c_1=-0.2$, $c_2=0.5$, timestep $0.1$, and initialization seed $0$) and an experiment dataset (crop $1$ of experiment $i$): estimated irreversibilities vary little with choice of tuned hyperparameters (Fig.~\ref{fig:hyperparameters_vary} in SM).
+Models of simulation datasets in main results used training seed 1234, with irreversibility estimates averaged over three independent simulations of each condition.
+Models of experiment datasets in main results used training seeds 1234, 1243, 1324, 1342, 1423, 1432, 2134, 2143, 2314, 2341, 2413, and 2431, with irreversibility estimates averaged over the twelve models of each condition.
+All models were trained on an Nvidia Titan RTX graphics card with CUDA driver.

-One model was trained for each simulation dataset using a training seed of 1234.
-Some models trained on simulations produced discontinuous (non-Lipschitz) encodings: these models result in lower estimated irreversibilities, and are readily visually identified by examining latent trajectories (Fig.~\ref{fig:bad_good_exp_trajs}) These models were rejected as they do not reflect the continuity of CGL dynamics, and models were retrained for their datasets using new training seeds (1243 or 1324).
-However, discontinuous encodings are not readily identified in models trained on experimental datasets, which are smaller than simulation datasets, have lower frame rate, and describe dynamics not in long-term steady states: these datasets result in latent trajectories not as “smooth” as those of models trained on simulation datasets.
-To address the effects of possible discontinuous encodings, twelve models with different training seeds (1234, 1243, 1324, 1342, 1423, 1432, 2134, 2143, 2314, 2341, 2413, and 2431) were trained for each experimental dataset, with irreversibilities then averaged.